MiraWelner/MiraWelner/README.md

 <br />

-hi, i'm [Mira Welner](https://burningsilicon.dev/), a research programmer on the a journey to get PhD in computer vision and work in machine learning.
+hi, i'm [Mira Welner](https://burningsilicon.dev/), a research programmer on a journey to get PhD in computer vision and work in machine learning.

 i am passionate about create machine learning techniques that are genuinely novel and highly computational, rather than applying a pre-existing framework to a new domain, and can be used as solutions to real and significant issues people face